The American icon was always meant to be a novelist, never a screenwriter.

 About two years ago, I spent a week at the University of South Carolina’s library, which had recently acquired the full archive of Fitzgerald’s screenwriting from his days at MGM.
-Along with the dozen scripts he wrote, rewrote, treated, or polished, Fitzgerald left wrote a trove of letters during his Hollywood years.
-What they show, first and foremost, was that Fitzgerald was a passionate moviegoer and movie-lover even in his youth.
-In his letters, he mentions wanting to write for the movies as early as 1922 when he was 26.
+Along with the dozen scripts he wrote, rewrote, treated, or polished, Fitzgerald left wrote a trove of letters he’d written during his Hollywood years.
+What they show is that Fitzgerald was a passionate moviegoer and movie-lover even in his youth.
+In his letters, he mentions wanting to write for the movies as early as 1922, when he was 26.
 He thought of writing for the movies as a part of the wide-sweeping success he’d set out to achieve as a young man growing up middle-class in Minnesota.

 In The Crack-Up, he called this desire, “The old dream of being an entire man in the Goethe-Byron-Shaw tradition, with an opulent American touch, a sort of combination of J. P. Morgan, Topham Beauclerk and St. Francis of Assisi.”
 Being involved in the movie business was a part of his being “an entire man.”
-In fact, it was even more than that.
+Perhaps it was even more than that.
 According to Charles Marquis Warren, who collaborated with Fitzgerald on a screen version of Tender Is the Night, “Scott would rather have written a movie than the Bible, than a best-seller.”
-He had success in the realm of books, why not the same in movies?
+He had success in books, why not also in movies?

 From the outset, Fitzgerald took the movie business seriously.
 He thought he would be a natural talent—just as he was as a natural novelist—and he thought he could make something great.
 But his grave mistake was in thinking that his talents in fiction writing would translate into screenwriting.
 “He didn’t condescend to the movies, but took them seriously—so seriously that he made the mistake of thinking that screenwriting was writing, and that it could take its place in his oeuvre,” wrote Richard Brody in The New Yorker.